krystian-booker/engine/README.md

 The default runtime now initializes a Vulkan context, swapchain, and a render loop that uploads a cube mesh into device-local vertex/index buffers.
 The graphics pipeline consumes the `Vertex` layout (position/normal/color/UV) and renders the indexed cube with face-dependent colors.
 Resize or minimize the window to exercise swapchain recreation; the renderer blocks until valid dimensions are available and resumes presenting without restarting the application.

+## Render System

+The ECS-driven render path assembles draw calls by querying entities that own both `Transform` and `Renderable` components. `RenderSystem::Update` collects a list of `RenderData` entries (world matrix + mesh handle), lazily uploads meshes through `MeshManager`, and exposes cached `VulkanMesh` instances for the renderer.
+The main loop now updates transforms each frame, invokes `RenderSystem::Update`, then asks `VulkanRenderer` to iterate that list and issue draw calls; a fallback path draws the legacy rotating cube when no renderable entities are available.

 ## Shaders

 Shader sources live in `assets/shaders`.
 After editing `triangle.vert` or `triangle.frag`, rebuild the SPIR-V binaries using: